UTHRAGIRI2005/actodo/README.md

 ---

-## 📌 Future Improvements
+## 🎯 Future Enhancements

-- 🔄 Edit Tasks Feature
+- ✏️ Edit Task Feature
-- 🌙 Dark Mode
+- 🌙 Dark Mode Support
-- ☁️ Backend Integration (Database)
-- 🔐 JWT Authentication
+- 🔐 Proper Authentication Backend
+- 🗄️ Database Integration
-- 📊 Task Filtering (All / Completed / Pending)
+- 📊 Task Filtering Options
+- 🔄 Update to Latest React Version

 ---

-## 🙋‍♂️ Author
+## 👨‍💻 Author

-**Uthragiri K**
+**UTHRAGIRI K**

-If you like this project, feel free to ⭐ the repository!
+If you like this project, please give it a ⭐ on GitHub!

 ---

 ## 📜 License

-This project is open-source and available under the MIT License.# actodo
+This project is open-source and available for learning purposes.